You Are Our Priority

 You may continue to receive benefits until you are able to return to work.
 Benefits are generally limited to 500 weeks, or about nine and a half years, though it may be possible to extend this period depending on the circumstances.

 Charlotte Workers’ Compensation Attorneys Handling Fall Injury Claims

 Falls from heights can cause an array of catastrophic injuries that result in devastating disabilities and impairments, with some common examples including bone fractures, concussions and other traumatic brain injuries (TBI), hand and wrist injuries, back injuries, and spinal cord injuries (SCI).

 If you or a loved one fell from a rooftop, ladder, scaffold, escalator, walkway, utility tower, tower crane, or other structure or vehicle while performing job duties, you could be eligible for weekly workers’ compensation benefits, which can provide steady income while helping to cover your medical expenses.

 The skilled and experienced Charlotte workers’ comp attorneys of the Ramsay Law Firm are available to help you file a workers’ compensation claim, dispute a claim denial, dispute the suspension or termination of your benefits, or simply answer your legal questions about your rights and responsibilities following a workplace fall.

-For a free legal consultation about getting workers’ comp for a fall-related injury in Charlotte, NC, contact our law offices at (704) 376-1616.
+For a free legal consultation about getting workers’ comp for a fall-related injury in Charlotte, NC, contact our Charlotte workplace injury attorneys at (704) 376-1616.

 Why Choose Ramsay Law Firm?